aws-samples/amazon-cognito-scim-user-management/README.md

 ## Amazon Cognito SCIM user management

 This solution is a lightweight SCIM interface for Cogntio that leverages Amazon API Gateway and Lamda functions to facilitate the following actions:
-- Listing Cognito User IDs
+- List Cognito User IDs
 - Update Cognito users
 - Delete Cognito users